 Beaver Creek Colorado

 Beaver Creek is the epitome of a luxury ski resort.
-Their motto is “not exactly roughing it” and it is definitely a long way from roughing it at Beaver Creek because you’ll receive over-the-top pampering!
+Their old motto was “not exactly roughing it” and it is definitely a long way from roughing it at the Beaver Creek Ski Resort where you’ll receive over-the-top pampering.

-At Beaver Creek it’s all about the little things.
-Firstly you don’t have to do much traipsing about in your ski boots because there are escalators that travel to the slopes from the plaza and bus area.
+At Beaver Creek Colorado it’s all about the little things.
+Firstly you don’t have to do much traipsing about in your ski boots because there are escalators that transport you to the slopes from the plaza and bus area.
 Slopeside ski valets store your gear and warm your boots, and the guest service staff anticipate your every need.
 The white glove service also extends to extras such as handing out free cookies in the afternoon.
-At BC, all guests are treated like royalty.
+At Beaver Creek Ski Resort, all guests are treated like royalty.

-Beaver Creek caters to a well heeled market, yet it doesn’t have the snootiness that is sometimes found at nearby
+Beaver Creek caters to a well heeled market, yet it doesn’t have some of the pretentiousness that can be found at nearby

 Vail.
-And whilst Vail is usually bustling, the hordes don’t visit Beaver Creek, so you generally won't find a lift queue and fresh tracks last a little longer.
+And whilst Vail is usually bustling, it’s slightly less busy at Beaver Creek.
 Beaver Creek is more intimate and suited to guests who want sophistication and privacy.
 People don’t visit Beaver Creek to be seen or for the scene.
 They visit because they want to go skiing or snowboarding.

 Beaver Creek Ski and Snowboard Terrain

-At 1,832 acres of skiable terrain, Beaver Creek is a medium sized resort relative to other
+At 2,082 acres (843 hectares) of skiable terrain, Beaver Creek Ski Resort is medium sized relative to other

 Colorado ski resorts.
-The terrain is serviced by 23 lifts which includes 2 gondolas and an abundance of high speed quad chairs.
-The vertical drop is a massive 3,340 ft, although the full vertical of BC cannot be skied continuously.
+The terrain is serviced by 24 lifts which include 2 gondolas, a chondola, and an abundance of high speed quad chairs.
+The vertical drop is a big 3,340 ft down to the Beaver Creek Village, although the full vertical of BC cannot be skied continuously.

 Beaver Creek has an abundance of wide groomed trails, so it’s particularly well suited to beginners and intermediates, or those that just want to cruise.
-Intermediate slopes make up 30% of the terrain, and the grooming is very good.
-Grooming occurs 24/7 and an amazing amount of corduroy is made each day!
+The grooming is very good and occurs 24/7 and an amazing amount of corduroy is created each day!

-You’d be excused for assuming that a resort that is luxurious and family friendly has limited terrain for the hardcore ski bum.
-However Beaver Creek is certainly not lame and has lots of steep terrain; the resort just chooses to boast about other strengths.
-Similarly you’d think that a spiffy resort wouldn’t appeal to grungy freestyling shredders, but the three terrain parks and the half pipe seem to suggest otherwise.
+You’d be excused for assuming that a resort that is luxurious and family friendly has limited terrain for the hardcore ski bum, however Beaver Creek is certainly not completely lame and there is some steep below tree-line terrain.

 Beaver Creek Snow

-Beaver Creek receives an average of 310 inches (7.9 metres) of Colorado powder per season, and many of the slopes have a northerly orientation so the snow stays in good shape.
+The Beaver Creek Ski Resort receives an average of 325 inches (8.2 metres) of Colorado powder per season, and many of the slopes have a northerly orientation so the snow stays in good shape.
 If the snow gods aren’t happy, BC can make huge amounts of artificial snow.
-Remarkably, 705 acres (39%) of terrain has snow-making capabilities.
+Remarkably, 650 acres (31%) of the terrain has snow-making capabilities.

 Where is Beaver Creek Ski Resort?

-Beaver Creek is located near Avon, 10 miles west of
+Beaver Creek Colorado is located near Avon, 10 miles west of

-Vail in Eagle County Colorado.
+Vail in Eagle County.
 It is situated approximately 105 miles (169 km) west of Denver; just a little further from Denver relative to other ski resorts on the I-70 corridor.
-This distance contributes to fewer crowds at Beaver Creek.
+This distance contributes to slightly fewer crowds at Beaver Creek.

-Beaver Creek is 133 miles (213 km) from Denver International Airport.
-You can rent a car for the two hour plus drive, or there are loads of transport operators that will shuttle you to your accommodation.
-Alternatively if money is no object, Eagle County Airport is just a 25 minute drive from Beaver Creek.
+Beaver Creek is 133 miles (213 km – 2 hours) from Denver International Airport.
+You can rent a car for the drive, or there are loads of transport operators that will shuttle you to your lodging.
+Alternatively if you’re not on a budget, Eagle County Airport is just a 25 minute drive from Beaver Creek.
 Taxis and regular shuttles service this regional airport.

 Beaver Creek Lodging